priyanshipathak-byte/GOZERO-Sales-Analysis-Project/README.md

 All analysis and visualizations were performed using **Microsoft Excel**.

 ---
+## Dashboard Access

+The interactive Excel dashboard used for this analysis can be accessed in the repository:

+**File:** `gozero_sales_dataset_potive_revenue`

+The dashboard allows users to explore sales performance across:

+- Products and flavors
+- Sales platforms
+- Cities
+- Monthly demand trends
+- Customer ratings

+It includes interactive charts and KPI metrics that update dynamically based on filters.**
 ## Data Structure & Initial Checks

 The dataset contains **order-level sales records** across multiple cities and delivery platforms over a one-year period.